 Just as with traditional programs, financial help may be available.
 Some types of financial aid require full-time enrollment of 12 credits or more, which may be challenging for people who are trying to juggle home and work with classes.
 Check with the institution to see what options might be available to you.

-Use free courses as a "trial run"
+Use courses that don't cost anything as a "trial run"

 Mary Oriol, Associate Professor and Interim Director of School of Nursing at Loyola University New Orleans

 I would advise students to know the needs of their facilities, their personal goals and finding a program that aligns with those aspirations.
 There are many online programs available, but what is important is finding one where the faculty are engaged and experienced with real-world situations.
 Consequently, students can feel confident in their opportunity to grow and apply what they are learning.
 That is a cornerstone of our methodologies at Loyola University New Orleans; we challenge our students to change their thinking and broaden that to include ideas and concepts like transformational leadership, evidence-based practice and global aspects of health care.